-After updating the Laravel, we got the amazing features in Laravel 8.
+After updating Laravel, we got the amazing features in Laravel 8.
 Laravel 8 has totally changed with the auth scaffolding.
-In the previous version of Laravel (Laravel 7), it was using the laravel/ui package for the auth scaffolding.
-But, in Laravel 8, it uses the laravel/jetstream package.
-So, in this post, we will be learning out the Laravel 8 Jetstream.
-This package has beautifully designed for creating the auth scaffolding.
+In the previous version of Laravel (Laravel 7), it was using the Laravel/ui package for the auth scaffolding.
+But, Laravel 8, uses the laravel/jetstream package.
+So, in this post, we will be learning about the Laravel 8 Jetstream.
+This package is beautifully designed for creating the auth scaffolding.
 We will see the powerful feature of Laravel 8 Livewire.
 Before creating any application using this package, let’s take an overview.

 Laravel 8 Jetstream

 Laravel Jetstream has been designed for creating the auth scaffolding.
 The Jetstream package provides the functionality for the following –

 - optional team management